tscholak/website/site/publications/picard.md

 code: 'https://github.com/ElementAI/picard'
 ---

 Large pre-trained language models for textual data have an unconstrained output space; at each decoding step, they can produce any of 10,000s of sub-word tokens.
 When fine-tuned to target constrained formal languages like SQL, these models often generate invalid code, rendering it unusable.
-We propose PICARD (code and trained models available at this https URL), a method for constraining auto-regressive decoders of language models through incremental parsing.
+We propose PICARD, a method for constraining auto-regressive decoders of language models through incremental parsing.
 PICARD helps to find valid output sequences by rejecting inadmissible tokens at each decoding step.
 On the challenging Spider and CoSQL text-to-SQL translation tasks, we show that PICARD transforms fine-tuned T5 models with passable performance into state-of-the-art solutions.
+Code and trained models are available [here](https://github.com/ElementAI/picard).